 Retargeting and deep linking with Snapchat

-Although the retargeting integration between Snapchat and AppsFlyer is still in the works, it is quite easy to start retargeting campaigns on Snapchat.
-The solution is based on using a native deep link in Snapchat's platform, while adding AppsFlyer parameters to it.
-Follow these instructions:
+Deep linking with Snapchat is based on using a native deep link in Snapchat's platform, while adding AppsFlyer parameters to it.

 - Make sure you have enabled deep linking for retargeting to work on Snapchat